Suzanne Cory: Career and research

 Cory is the immediate past President of the Australian Academy of Science.
-She was the first-elected female President of the Academy and took office on 7 May 2010 for a four-year term, replacing the former president, Professor Kurt Lambeck.
-Since its formation in 1954, there has only been one other female president of the Australian Academy of Science, Professor Dorothy Hill, who filled in for Professor David Forbes Martyn after his death in 1970.
+She was the first-elected woman President of the Academy and took office on 7 May 2010 for a four-year term, replacing the former president, Professor Kurt Lambeck.

-Cory was the Director of the Walter and Eliza Hall Institute of Medical Research (WEHI), from 1996 until 30 June 2009 and remains a faculty member, having rejoined the institute's Molecular Genetics of Cancer Division.
+Cory was the Director of WEHI from 1996 until 30 June 2009 and remains a faculty member, having rejoined the institute's Molecular Genetics of Cancer Division.
 Her current research focuses on genetic changes in blood cancers and the effects of chemotherapeutic drugs on the cancer cells.
-Cory's work has been published in research journals including Blood (journal), The EMBO Journal, Nature (journal), Cell Death & Differentiation, and Proceedings of the National Academy of Sciences of the United States of America.
+Cory's work has been published in Blood, The EMBO Journal, Nature, Cell Death & Differentiation, and Proceedings of the National Academy of Sciences of the United States of America.

-The Suzanne Cory High School opened in Cory's honour in 2011.
-The public high school caters to 800 students from grades 9-12.
-Qualified students gain entry to the school through a three-hour aptitude test, which is also used for placement into three other highly selective Australian high schools.
+Named in her honour, Suzanne Cory High School opened in the Melbourne suburb of Hoppers Crossing in 2011.
+The public, select-entry high school caters to 800 students from grades 9-12.
 The school is in close proximity to Victoria University, which allows students access to the school's facilities and staff.

+In 2021, the Australian Academy of Science created the Suzanne Cory Medal for Biomedical Sciences, awarded for outstanding research in all of the biological sciences.